techidaily/site-games-able/source/_posts/avoiding-robloxs-ios-memory-warning-6-easy-tips.md

  You will regularly encounter the low memory warning on Roblox if your device is not fully compatible with the game.
 An iPhone 5s, iPad Air, iPad mini 2, or later is required to play Roblox.

- Additionally, it's worth[updating your iPhone](https://www.makeuseof.com/tag/update-iphone-ios-apps-data/) if you haven't already to avoid iOS-related bugs from causing the low memory warning.
+ Additionally, it's worth [updating your iPhone](https://www.makeuseof.com/tag/update-iphone-ios-apps-data/) if you haven't already to avoid iOS-related bugs from causing the low memory warning.

 ### 2\.
 Close Unnecessary Background Apps